fidelity/awsrun/README.md

 CLI tool must be [installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and available in your operating system's PATH.

+Some of the bundled sample commands have additional dependencies, which are not installed by default.
+You'll be prompted when attempting to run one of them if you need to install additional packages.
+If you'd prefer, you can install all of the additional command dependencies:

+    $ pip install "awsrun[cmds]"

+Or specific commands by choosing the appropriate optional dependency.
+For example, to install the packages needed by the `last` command:

+    $ pip install "awsrun[last]"

 To install from source, clone the repo and run pip install: